Join us in this short review of some of the most popular code editors available for web developers in 2019.

 1. Visual Studio Code

 Visual Studio Code is a free, open-source and cross-platform code editor developed by Microsoft.
-Based on the 2017 Stack Overflow Developer Survey, VS Code is one of the most popular code editors, being used by more than 24% of the developers.
+Based on the 2018 Stack Overflow Developer Survey (under Popular Development Environments), Visual Studio Code is one of the most popular code editors, being used by more than 34.9% of the developers.

 It features a comprehensive suite of editing and debugging tools, lightweight integration with other services and it’s also very extensible.